-Councillor Wainwright thanked the officers for an excellent report and their hard work over the last two years during the pandemic.
-Councillor Wainwright highlighted that the Council had operated a very good Economic Development unit over the years which went back as far as the 1980's.
-Councillor Wainwright referred to paragraph 2.7.2 on page 213 of the agenda report regarding Jobs and Employment in the Borough and asked for clarification regarding the Gateway statistics and what 15% job filled rate actually meant.
+Members thanked the officers for an excellent report and their hard work over the last two years during the pandemic and it was highlighted that the Council had operated a very good Economic Development unit over the years which went back as far as the 1980's.
+Paragraph 2.7.2 on page 213 of the agenda report regarding Jobs and Employment in the Borough was referred to and clarification was sought regarding the Gateway statistics and what 15% job filled rate actually meant.
 The Head of Inward Investment reported that this related to the number of jobs created by businesses, of which, a large number remained vacant as it had proved challenging to fill these vacancies through the Gateways.
-Councillor Wainwright asked what the barrier was to fill these vacancies.
+It was asked what the barrier was to fill these vacancies.
 The Head of Inward Investment cited the lack of suitable candidates form the application pool which was a national problem and did not relate to funding issues.
-Councillor Wainwright reported that it all came back to the skills crisis.
 The Head of Inward Investment reported that the appetite for Kickstart had been affected by the pandemic and the transition to apprenticeships after six months.

-Councillor Wainwright asked for sight of the Kickstart statistics for Great Yarmouth.
-The Head of Inward Investment reported that the Council was experiencing difficulty in getting statistics from the Gateways but she promised to share it with Members when it was received and would share this request at the next meeting with the primary Gateway.
+The Kickstart statistics for Great Yarmouth were requested.
+The Head of Inward

+Investment reported that the Council was experiencing difficulty in getting statistics from the Gateways but she promised to share it with Members when it was received and would share this request at the next meeting with the primary Gateway.
 The Chairman reported that Norfolk County Council had ceased being a Gateway in December 2021.